Skip to content

 St. Peters Basilica will take your breath away with its beautiful interiors and enthralling domes.

-Located in the Vatican City St. Peters Basilica is one of the largest and most exquisite churches in the world.
-You can enter the basilica for free but expect to que for two hours.
-The long ques are worth it as St. Peters Basilica is like nothing you have seen before.
-The breath-taking sculptures, the captivating ceilings and impressive domes will have you in awe.
-The amazing Dome of St. Peters Basilica was designed by Michaelangelo.
+Located in the Vatican City, St. Peters Basilica is one of the world’s largest and most exquisite churches.
+You can enter the basilica for free but wait two hours.
+The long queues are worth it as St. Peters Basilica is like nothing you have seen before.
+The breathtaking sculptures, the captivating ceilings and impressive domes will leave you in awe.
+Michaelangelo designed the unique Dome of St. Peter Basilica.
 The dome is so enthralling that you will have an ache in your neck from looking at it for too long.

-Apostle St. Peter is said to be buried directly under the high alter in the Basilica and although you can not gain access to his tomb you can go see the papal tombs for free where over 90 popes are buried under the Basilica.
-St. Peters Basilica is home to Michaelangelo’s marble masterpiece, La Pietá, a must-see on your visit to the Basilica.
-If you want to enter St. Peters Basilica its important that you follow the dress code and cover up your knees and shoulders.
+Apostle St. Peter is said to be buried directly under the high altar in the Basilica.
+Although you can not access his tomb, you can see the papal tombs for free, where over 90 popes are buried.
+St. Peter’s Basilica is home to Michaelangelo’s marble masterpiece, La Pietá, a must-see on your visit to the Basilica.
+If you want to enter St. Peter’s Basilica, follow the dress code and cover your knees and shoulders.

 6. The Vatican Museum and Sistine Chapel